 Thailand Policy Lab does not seek to create an alternative policy cycle for policymaking, but instead to introduce these novel processes, tools, and practices, through practical demonstrations and experimentations – involving and working alongside Thai policymakers to adapt these innovations to the Thai context.
 The lab’s long-term objective is eventually to co-create new processes with Thai policymakers, create national ownership, and institutionalize these new paths for policymaking.

 To enable the adoption of such approaches by governments, Thailand Policy Lab has identified the initial enabling factors in the illustration above.
 It recognizes that these processes require human capacity as individuals and collectives (i.e., community of innovators), which can be mobilized through communication for public engagement and convened through both in-person and virtual platforms to facilitate further deliberation and inputs.
+In these activities, it is crucial that there is equal gender representation of participation at all stages, to ensure that no particular group, especially women, is left behind in the innovation agenda.
 Using this model as a point of departure, we will assess more broadly what else is needed to create an enabling environment for innovative policymaking and identify ways in which we can mainstream digital and innovation into policymaking process to enhance policy outcomes.
+In addition, in Thailand, the relationship between gender and the policy-making process is not uniform across public sector policy making.
+Gender operates in diverse and specific ways within policy making, both mainstream and gender specific.
+The specific conditions for advancing gender equality and women’s interests in policy-making processes would require a combination of integrated approaches to policy making such that mainstream policy is developed co-extensively with gender-specific policy and vice versa, including development of a thoroughgoing understanding of the gender politics involved in the process.

 In other words, what could complement the existing policy cycle in Thailand to facilitate new ways of gathering evidence as insights and learnings, defining problems, influencing policy decisions, support its implementation and enhance the monitoring and evaluation.
 To this end, Thailand Policy Lab looks to innovation in the process (i.e., how can additional considerations or small steps be included in the existing key stages of policy cycle to enhance outcomes), as well as innovation in the tools involved for each step (i.e., what might improve the outcomes).